cookieys/cookieys/README.md

 # Loader

-A dynamic loader for scripts tailored to the game you are playing.
+A lightweight loader for game-specific scripts.

 ## Usage

-To use this loader, execute the following code in your environment:
+Run the following code to use the loader:

 ```lua
 pcall(function()